 In each tag merge, there are two tags:

-- The current tag (the tag you began the merge from)
+- The Current tag (the tag you began the merge from)

-- The new tag (the tag that will remain when the merge is complete)
+- The New tag (the tag that will remain when the merge is complete)

 Merging will:

-- Add the new tag to all articles that have the current tag
+- Add the New tag to all articles that have the Current tag

-- Remove the current tag from all articles
+- Remove the Current tag from all articles

 Let's assume I'm using this scenario in my merge:

-SSL cert is the tag I began the edit and merge with.
+is the tag I began the edit and merge with.

 When I complete the merge:

-- That
+- The

 SSL cert